kyma-project/api-gateway/docs/istio-jwt.md

 ## Istio JWT Access Stretegy

-This table lists all the possible parameters of an Istio jwt access strategy together with their descriptions:
+This table lists all the possible parameters of the Istio JWT access strategy together with their descriptions:

 | Field                                                                     | Description                                                            |
 |:--------------------------------------------------------------------------|:-----------------------------------------------------------------------|